bitbrain/beehave/docs/manual/debugging.md

 ![how-to-debug-popout](../assets/how-to-debug-popout.png)

-If you have any other ideas how to improve the debug view, please feel free [to provide your feedback here](https://github.com/bitbrain/beehave/discussions/141).
+If you have any other ideas on how to improve the debug view, please feel free [to provide your feedback here](https://github.com/bitbrain/beehave/discussions/141).